iamgunjan/iamgunjan/README.md

 ## 🙋‍♂️ About Me

-- 🌱 I’m currently learning **UI UX Designing.**
+- 🌱 I’m an experienced **UI UX Designing.**

-- 🎓 Studying Computer Science with specialization in Internet of Things at Chandigarh University.

-- 💼   Actively looking for a design internship opportuinities.
+- 💼   Actively looking for design-related freelancing gigs.

 - 👯 I’m looking to collaborate on **Design Projects and Case Studies**